-In special circumstances students may obtain up to a year of course credit for graduate work done at other institutions.
-Students who enter already having completed some advanced work may be asked to proceed more quickly.
-Students wishing to do so should schedule an appointment with the DGS after completing two semesters.
-They should bring to that meeting a copy of their transcript and any additional material-syllabi, for instance-that would help the DGS to determine the appropriateness of the course(s) they wish to transfer and which requirements they may satisfy.
+Students may petition for credit for up to six graduate seminars which they may have taken as graduate students at other institutions.
+Students wishing to do so should submit a request to the Director of Graduate Studies after completing two semesters.
+The request should be supported in a written statement by the student's advisor and accompanied by a copy of their transcript and any additional material-syllabi, for instance-that would help the Graduate Committee determine the appropriateness of the courses they wish to transfer and which requirements they may satisfy.

-Lectures, talks, and colloquia held in the Department of Comparative Literature are considered part of your professional training, hence it is expected that graduate students will attend events sponsored by the department, regardless of whether they are of direct relevance to your field of study.
+Lectures, talks, and colloquia held in the Department of Comparative Literature are considered part of your professional training; hence it is expected that you will attend events sponsored by the department, regardless of whether they are of direct relevance to your field of study.